themanyone/whisper_dictation/README.md

 Whisper Dictation is not optimized for making captions or transcripts of pre-recorded material.
 Use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They too have a [server with a web interface that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record live "what you hear" from the audio monitor device (any sounds that are playing through the computer).

+## Dependencies

+This project requires [GStreamer](https://gstreamer.freedesktop.org/) for voice processing, which should be available in various package managers.
+We hav been using `python3.12` and `python3.10`.
+But other versions might work.

 ## Whisper.cpp Client

 We will need a few dependencies to get the `whisper.cpp` client running.